jennego/jennego-site/README.md

 to do

-- add forward/backward navigation to photo galleries and single blog pages
+- add next/previous to albums within photo group
 - be more consistent with colours / tidy sass

----

-- add content to cms
+- add more content to cms - rest of photos - more videos
 - finish photo gallery pages - add more pages ✅
 - style menu ✅
-- add accordion to menu
+- add accordion to menu - ? do I still need this
-- tidy sass
 - improve accessibility - need to work on photo page so it can tabbed
 - add icons ✅
 - make layouts for video (index) ✅